gaborbernat/bernat-tech/content/posts/pytexas-2026/index.md

 - **Execution at interpreter startup**: `site.main` processes `.pth` files and `sitecustomize.py` on every Python launch.
 A 2003 change allowed `.pth` files to contain `import`-prefixed lines that run through `exec()` at startup, so a one-line `.pth` file with semicolons is enough for arbitrary code execution at every interpreter invocation.
-  Exceptions in these executions are caught and printed, not raised, so failures stay invisible.
+  `site.main` catches and prints exceptions from these executions instead of raising them, so failures stay invisible.

 **Attack techniques**: